php-fig/fig-standards/proposed/links-meta.md

 One of the key targets for this specification is PSR-7 Response objects.
 Response objects by design must be immutable.
 Other value-object implementations likely would also require an immutable interface.

-Additionally, some Link Collection objects may not be value objects but other objects within a given domain, which are able to generate Links on the fly, perhaps off of a database result or other underlying representation.
-In those cases a writeable collection definition would be incompatible.
+Additionally, some Link Provider objects may not be value objects but other objects within a given domain, which are able to generate Links on the fly, perhaps off of a database result or other underlying representation.
+In those cases a writeable provider definition would be incompatible.

 Therefore, this specification splits accessor methods and evolvable methods into separate interfaces, allowing objects to implement just the read-only or evolvable versions as appropriate to their use case.